ChiralBehaviors/Tron/README.md

 Tron
 ====

-A DSL for creating finite state machines in Java
+A DSL for creating Finite State Machines